CodingBobby/codingbobby.github.io/uses.md

 Other software and services:

 - ***Spotify*:**
-Mostly using it to discover new artists and to play background music as I prefer the higher quality of FLAC files and the feeling of phyical CDs/LPs; I play HiRes audio files with *VOX* on my Mac and *MusicBee* on the PC.
+Mostly using it to discover new artists and to play background music as I prefer the higher quality of FLAC files and the feeling of phyical CDs/LPs; I play the audio files with *VOX* on my Mac and *MusicBee* on the PC.

 - ***Adobe* software:**
 For photo editing and organisation I'm using Photoshop CC and Lightroom Classic; pretty much the standard stuff.